Bottum History, Family Crest & Coats of Arms

 The surname Bottum was first found in Norfolk and North Yorkshire where one of the first records of the name was Dowe de Bothemes who was listed in the Assize Rolls of 1246.
 A few years later, Laurence de Biouthom who was listed in 1287 and a de Bothum who was listed in the Feet of Fines of 1303.
 Just five years later, Richard del Botham was listed in the Court Rolls in the Manor of Wakefield in 1307.

-Important Dates for the Bottum family
+Early History of the Bottum family

 This web page shows only a small excerpt of our Bottum research.
 Another 24 words (2 lines of text) are included under the topic Early Bottum History in all our PDF Extended History products and printed products wherever possible.